0exp/qonfig/README.md

 ---

-### Run arbitary code with temporary settings
+### Run arbitrary code with temporary settings

-- provides a way to run an arbitary code with temporarily specified settings;
+- provides a way to run an arbitrary code with temporarily specified settings;
-- your arbitary code can temporary change any setting too - all settings will be returned to the original state;
+- your arbitrary code can temporary change any setting too - all settings will be returned to the original state;
 - (it is convenient to run code samples by this way in tests (with substitued configs));
 - it is fully thread-safe `:)`;